 What happens when an electric car runs out?

-Early electric cars like the Peugeot iOn struggled to hit the 100-mile mark, but technology has advanced rapidly; these days, even the reasonably priced Renault ZOE can manage 245 miles and the top-of-the-range Teslas can exceed 350 miles (check out our list of the longest-range electric cars for more).
+It’s becoming less of an issue with each new generation of electric cars – these days, even the affordable Renault ZOE can manage 245 miles, while high-end models like the latest Teslas can exceed 350 miles (check out our list of the longest-range electric cars for more).

 How far can an electric car go?